beekhof/rss-operator/README.md

 Members:   [rss-example-0 rss-example-1 rss-example-2]
 ```

-See [client service](doc/user/client_service.md) for how to access clusters created by the RSS operator.
+See [client service](doc/user/client_service.md) for how to access clusters created by the replication operator.

 If you are working with [minikube locally](https://github.com/kubernetes/minikube#minikube) create a nodePort service and _TODO..._

-Destroy etcd cluster:
+Destroy a replicated cluster:

 ```bash
 $ kubectl delete -f example/cluster.yaml